The Betrayal of Volodymyr Zelensky

 To garner Trump’s support, one must speak his language.
 In our interview, Kolomoisky railed against the so-called deep state with the alacrity of a Trump tweet: “You change your presidents, but the State Department politics stay the same.
 It is like a country within the country.”

 Kolomoisky isn’t just panicked about the prospect of an indictment.
 He’s filled with a growing sense that his political patron might betray him.
 For a time, Zelensky humored him by taking his calls and performing small favors on his behalf.
-Even if he hadn’t retained affection for him, he had little choice but to regularly talk with him: Kolomoisky can allegedly dictate the votes of a large faction in parliament, which provides Zelensky with decisive legislative support.
+Even if he hadn’t retained affection for him, he had little choice but to regularly talk with him: Kolomoisky can allegedly dictate the votes of a large faction in Parliament, which provides Zelensky with decisive legislative support.

 But late last month, Kolomoisky called Veronika Melkozerova, a journalist who translated for me and helped set up appointments, in a pique of frustration.
 Kolomoisky had harbored dreams of taking back control of his bank.
 But the International Monetary Fund wants Ukraine to recoup the deposits Kolomisky allegedly stripped from the bank.
 The IMF wants Zelensky to force him to pay back the money, or it might refuse to lend Ukraine billions of dollars.
 Kolomoisky feels frustrated that Zelensky has done so little to protect him.
 He joked to me that Zelensky’s performance made him want to “bring back Poroshenko,” the president who had nationalized his bank in the first place.
 He texted Melkozerova pictures of protests outside the central bank and predicted that Zelensky would face larger protests soon.
 “They don’t want to give back the bank in a good way,” he told her.
 “We’ll make it happen in a bad way then.”